jupegarnica/faker/docs/name.md

 | ------ | ------ | :-----: |
 | gender | number | `null`  |

-**NOTE**: If locale dataset supports gender names, passing in `0` will give you male names and any other number will give you female names...
+>  If locale dataset supports gender names, passing in `0` will give you male names and any other number will give you female names...
 I think lol

 ```js